Be a Part of Something That Lets You Grow

 MS and PhD in Plant Science

 We offer the degrees Master of Science (MS) and Doctor of Philosophy (PhD).
-The MS and PhD degrees may be awarded in Plant Science, with concentrations in Agronomy, Horticulture, Landscape Architecture, Plant Breeding, Plant Environment, Soil Science, or Soil Chemistry.
+The MS and PhD degrees may be awarded in Plant Science, with concentrations in Agronomy, Horticulture, Landscape Architecture, Plant Biotechnology, Plant Breeding, Plant Environment, Plant Health, and Soil Science.

 Student Clubs & Organizations